QTH 1

 QRG while hiking

-I monitor mainly DMR TG 231 (Slovak Republic calling TG) while hiking.
-I use Hytera HP785G handheld transceiver while hiking and I always take some extra batteries with me.
-I use roaming function on the radio especially if I am hiking in mountains further away from my home area where I don't know DMR repeaters coverage in that area.
-If the roaming function is used, it can monitor only one timeslot and it is programmed to monitor timeslot 1 with talkgroup 231.
-That's why you have to call me on 231.
-You can also use a private call as the radio has the radio registration service enabled which lets the BrandMeister network know on which repeater I am listening and it addresses the private call to that repeater.
+I monitor mainly DMR while hiking.
+I should be reachable mainly on TG 231 (Slovak Republic calling TG).
+I use the roaming function on the radio when I am hiking in mountains especially further away from my home area where I don't know DMR repeaters coverage in that area.
+You can also use a private call as the radio has the radio registration service (RRS) enabled which lets the BrandMeister network know on which repeater I am listening and it addresses the private call to that repeater.
+It is usefull especially when I am tuned on repeater abroad where TG 231 is not permanently linked.

 Position while hiking